-The (EAS) major is available to students in the Colleges of Engineering, Arts and Sciences, and Agriculture and Life Sciences.
-Students in this program can pursue education and research that prepare them to compete for careers or graduate study at leading institutions in this country and abroad.
-You may choose to focus on one of a number of disciplinary specialties, such as geophysics or biogeochemistry, or to develop the broad expertise needed to understand the interactions between the diverse elements of Earth and life in the past, present, and future.
+Students may choose to focus on one of a number of disciplinary specialties such as geophysics or tectonics, or develop the broad expertise needed to understand the interactions between the diverse elements of earth and life in the past, present, and future.

 Master of Engineering Program

 The one-year Master of Engineering (M.Eng.)
 Program in Geological Sciences provides future professional geoscientists or engineers with the geoscience and engineering background they will need to analyze and solve engineering problems that involve earth system variables and concepts.
 Individual programs are developed within several established options: geohydrology, remote sensing, hazards, applied and environmental geophysics, ocean science and technology, and atmospheric science.

 - atmospheric science and climate